 13. A nightlight.

-15. A fan or ceiling fan.
-Even in cooler temperatures, moving the air makes the room more comfortable.
+A ceiling fan or tabletop fan moving the air makes the room more comfortable, even in cooler temperatures.

 - Sleep in the room occasionally to see how the temperature is and how the mattress and bedding feel.
 This also allows you to catch other things you wouldn’t notice.